 Speed horses often have a slightly straighter shoulder than a stamina racer, but so do most of the top show jumpers.
 Perhaps the myth of high massive hindquarters and a downhill frame got placed on the American strains, not by observation but by its association with its cousin the Quarter Horse, a breed that often has lower withers along with the high power hindend- a trait produced by Printer RH 1795, and part of the famous 'bull dog' frame in strains.
 (Note- not all QHs are conformed this way, for instance the roping and reining strains have perfect riding horse conformation).

-It is horses that have been bred for harness (coach and carriage horses) that usually are the breeds that have a lower wither than a saddle horse (as seen in German Coach horse picture above), it is just selection, the harness works better this way.
-I guess we need to be reminded then that the majority of the warmblood breeds we reverance so much were in fact from coach horse stock, and before that farm horse stock.
+We need to be reminded that it is horses that have been bred for harness (coach and carriage horses) that usually are the breeds that have a lower wither than a saddle horse (as seen in German Coach horse picture above), it is just selection, the harness works better this way.
+The majority of the warmblood breeds we reverence so much were in fact from coach horse stock, and before that farm horse stock--not riding horse.
 The low wither is part and parcel of those breeds, and was only improved with vast importations of the Thoroughbred, Trotter and Hunter stock starting in the 1800s and continuing to this day.

 In 'modern' warmblood breeding the breeders discovered that they needed more Thoroughbred to compete successfully at the highest levels in show jumping and of course eventing--and even then they heavily and successfully campaigned to revise the cross country test in eventing to more suit their slower and less athletic breeds (steeplechase portion removed).